Ferg-Lab/ChromSTEM-Denoising-Autoencoder/README.md

 # ChromSTEM-Denoising-Autoencoder

+## Objective
-A denoising autoencoder using convolutional neural networks and molecular dynamics simulations to post-process ChromSTEM images and provide nucleosome-level resolution.
+Utilize a denoising autoencoder with convolutional neural networks and molecular dynamics simulations to enhance the resolution of ChromSTEM images, achieving nucleosome-level clarity.

+## Introduction
+Scanning transmission electron microscopy tomography, when complemented with ChromEM staining, is termed as ChromSTEM.
+This powerful method unveils the 3D intricacies of genome organization.
+However, a clear interpretation of these images can be marred by noise.
+Our solution to this challenge is a uniquely designed denoising autoencoder (DAE).

+## About the DAE
+The DAE is powered by convolutional neural networks and enriched with insights from molecular dynamics simulations.
+Its training regimen is based on synthetic images, precisely those originating from the 1-cylinder per nucleosome (1CPN) chromatin model.
+Such a foundation enables our autoencoder to proficiently filter out noise and simultaneously capture the deep-rooted structural details inherent in ChromSTEM experiments.

-## Description
+## Key Features
-Scanning transmission electron microscopy tomography with ChromEM staining (ChromSTEM) allows for the 3D study of genome organization.
-We developed a denoising autoencoder (DAE) using convolutional neural networks and molecular dynamics simulations to post-process experimental ChromSTEM images and provide nucleosome-level resolution.
-Our DAE is trained on synthetic images generated from the [1-cylinder per nucleosome (1CPN)](https://github.com/lequieu/1cpn-model) model of chromatin and is able to remove noise and learn structural features from ChromSTEM experiments.
-It outperforms other denoising algorithms without degrading structural features and allows for the resolution of tetranucleosome motifs.
-Our approach provides high-resolution STEM images that permit the observation of smaller domains within larger chromatin dense regions and the resolution of single nucleosomes.
+- **Improved Denoising Capability**: Outperforms a wide range of denoising algorithms.
+- **Structural Integrity**: Retains and highlights the subtle structural features of ChromSTEM images.
+- **Tetranucleosome Resolution**: Demonstrates adeptness in resolving intricate tetranucleosome motifs.
+- **High-Resolution Imaging**: Unravels minute domains within larger chromatin-dense territories and brings individual nucleosomes into sharp focus.

+### Requirements
+- Python 3.x
+- TensorFlow v2.9.1 (or higher)
+- Keras
+- NumPy
+- Matplotlib
+- h5py
+- glob
+- idx2numpy
+- Pillow (PIL)
+- OpenCV (cv2)
+- SciPy
+- timeit
+- Scikit-learn

+### Contributing
+If you'd like to contribute, please fork the repository and make changes as you'd like.
+Pull requests are warmly welcomed.

+### License
+This project is licensed under the MIT License.
+See `LICENSE.md` for details.

+### Feedback
+Any feedback or suggestions are greatly appreciated!